Understanding Rhinoplasty (Nose Surgery)

 - Informative discussions about the benefits and risks of the procedure, the surgical facility, how to prepare for surgery, and how to recover

-You will go into surgery with a detailed plan created by yourself and Dr. Ridha.
-Surgeries are unique to every patient, but most include the following steps.
+You will go into your rhinoplasty surgery with a detailed plan created by yourself and Dr. Ridha.
+Nose surgeries are unique to every patient, but most include the following steps.

 Nose surgery is usually performed on an outpatient basis, which means you need to arrange for someone to drive you to and from surgery.
 Also, someone must be with you for at least the first night following surgery.